 - Pour the batter into the pan, spreading it out evenly.
 Top with the crumble evenly (break it up if needed) Bake for 40 minutes or until a toothpick inserted comes out clean.
 If the cake is browning before 40 minutes, loosely cover with foil.

-Hint: Make sure the butter is cooled down after melting for the crumb topping, hot butter will yield the wrong texture for the cardamom coffee cake.
+Hint: Make sure the butter is cooled down after melting for the crumb topping, hot butter will yield the wrong texture.

 - Cream the Butter and Sugar Well: For a light and airy cake, beat the butter and sugar until the mixture is pale and fluffy.